DMCA @ NearlyFreeSpeech.NET

 - Notifications must be signed by the holder of the infringed copyright or the holder's authorized agent.
 Signatures must be a physical signature or an electronic signature in a recognized and industry-standard format that we can verify (e.g. PGP).
 Unsigned notifications or notifications with unverifiable digital signatures will not be processed.

 - Notifications must clearly and specifically indicate the exact location (URL), nature, and extent of each instance of allegedly infringing content sufficient for us to locate the specific material.
 It is not sufficient to simply identify a site by name or base URL unless you are alleging under penalty of perjury that the entire site and every byte of content therein is infringing.
+We will not go on a fishing expedition through sites we have no firsthand knowledge of looking for something that possibly infringes on copyrighted material we have no firsthand knowledge of.

 - Notifications must clearly and specifically identify the exact copyrighted material that is being infringed.
 If you cannot clearly identify the copyrighted work being infringed, it is likely your claim involves another sort of intellectual property right and the DMCA process is not applicable.